-OVERVIEW: With a long history and an endowment that’s grown rapidly in recent years, the Hogg Foundation for Mental Health gives to a wide range of mental health programs throughout Texas.
+OVERVIEW: With a long history and a rapidly growing endowment, the Hogg Foundation for Mental Health supports a wide range of mental health programs throughout Texas.

-The Hogg Foundation has been around since 1940, and at this point, it has a cast of organizations it prefers to work with.
-The outfit spreads its influence far and wide across the state of Texas.
-Over the course of its long history, it’s supported such diverse initiatives as research exploring the link between race and mental health, efforts to ease soldiers’ transitions to civilian life, and workshops and seminars to improve the quality of care offered by Texas’ mental health providers.
+Over the course of its history, it has supported such diverse initiatives as research exploring the link between race and mental health, efforts to ease soldiers’ transitions to civilian life, and workshops and seminars to improve the quality of care offered by Texas’ mental health providers.